Finding the best car for you

 6. Is fuel economy important to you?

-Before signing off on a new car, consider how much you are willing to pay at the gas pump.
-Economy cars and hatchbacks usually get the best mileage, especially if they are traditional or plug-in hybrids.
-A more luxury vehicle will require premium gas, which tends to cost more than regular or midgrade fuel.
+Before signing off on a new car, consider how much you are willing to pay and how frequently you’ll need to stop at the gas pump.
+Economy cars and hatchbacks usually get the best mileage, especially if they are electric or hybrid models.
+A luxury vehicle will likely require premium gas, which tends to cost more than regular or midgrade fuel.

 7. How long do you plan to use it?